 Our results are reported in \cref{fig:logistic bandit}.
-In all problems, $\glmucb$ explores throughout and is the worst performing algorithm. $\logphe$ outperforms the $\varepsilon$-greedy policy in all three problems at all perturbation scales $a$.
-It is competitive with $\logts$ at $a = 1$ and outperforms it at $a = 0.5$.
-We note that neither $\logphe$ nor $\logts$ have regret guarantees in this class of problems.

-In summary, our experimental results show that $\linphe$ and $\logphe$ perform well, and are competitive with or better than other bandit algorithms.
+We observe similar trends to \cref{sec:linear bandit experiments}.
+In particular, $\logphe$ usually outperforms OFU algorithms and is competitive with posterior sampling when $a \leq 1$.
+In summary, our experimental results show that both $\linphe$ and $\logphe$ perform well, and are comparable to or better than existing algorithms.

-\section{Related Work}
+\section{RELATED WORK}

-Our approach is motivated by the work of \citet{kveton19perturbed}, who recently proposed a multi-armed bandit algorithm that pulls the arm with the highest average reward in its perturbed history, which is augmented with i.i.d.\ Bernoulli pseudo-rewards.
-We generalize this approach to linear, and more broadly other contextual, bandits.
+Our work is motivated by \citet{kveton19perturbed}, who proposed a multi-armed bandit algorithm that pulls the arm with the highest average reward in its perturbed history with i.i.d.\ pseudo-rewards.
+We generalize this approach to linear, and more generally contextual, bandits.
 This generalization is important.
-While the perturbed history is conceptually simple, it is unclear how to extend it to structured problems, and assessing if any such generalization is sound is non-trivial.
-We propose one particular generalization, and prove it to be both sound and effective.
+While the perturbed history is conceptually simple, it is unclear how to extend it to structured problems, and assessing if such a generalization is sound is non-trivial.
+We propose one generalization, and show it to be both sound and effective.